 Item 5.
-Market for Registrant s Common Equity and Related Stockholder Matters
+Market for Registrant s Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities.

 Since October 16, 1996, our common stock has been listed on the New York Stock Exchange under the symbol CVS.
 The table below sets forth the high and low sales prices of our common stock on the New York Stock Exchange Composite Tape as reported in The Wall Street Journal and the quarterly cash dividends declared per share of common stock during the periods indicated.